minio/docs/source/operations/concepts/architecture.rst

    .. figure:: /images/architecture/architecture-load-balancer-8-node.svg
       :figwidth: 100%
-      :alt: Diagram of an 8-node MinIO deployment behind a load balancer
+      :alt: Diagram of an eight node MinIO deployment behind a load balancer
       :align: center

       The load balancer routes the request to any node in the deployment.